February 13, 2016

 Judging: The judging standard will be the current Boy Scout Handbook, First Aid Merit Badge pamphlet and current American Red Cross guidelines.
 Scouts will need to know how to perform CPR with respirations and compressions and how to use an AED.

 Awards: Medals will be given to the top three teams (five per team).
-Each participant will receive a patch.
+Every participant will receive a patch.